Glacier View Plastic Surgery

 - Using internal sutures to repair implant pockets.
 Our surgeons may combine these sutures with an acellular dermal matrix to create additional support for the implant and maintain the desired location and shape.

-- A breast lift.
+- Lifting the breasts.
 If you are replacing older implants, there may be some changes to the shape and perkiness of the breasts that occur naturally with age, and a lift will help the new implants sit at a nice position on the chest.

 Revision Surgery Recovery